TrPlugins/TrMenu/README.md

 **Contribution**

-For now, Any meaningful contributions are welcome
+For now, any meaningful contributions are welcome

 ---